CrisLap/Water-quality-project/README.md

 2- Then carry out a tuning of the hyper-parameters on these two best models, e.g. using a grid search and always cross validation as an evaluation method (there is a GridSearchCV method on sklearn).
 You should now be in a position to know the best hyperparameters for both selected models. <br>
 Now evaluate the two models on the hitherto unused test set.
 You will see which one performs better by comparing the values of the chosen metrics. <br>
 Final Evaluation<br>
 Now compare routes 1) and 2) and obtain the best model.
-Make a final discussion about the problem and the solution found.
+Make a final discussion about the problem and the solution found. <br>
+Notes: I suggest to open the notebook with nbviewer at this link: